jslovers/jslovers-branding-page/README.md

 2. We are using Tailwind for styling

+3. npm pacakage manager for managing tailwind css

 ### Dev enviornment setup:

 1. Fork the repo

+2. Run `npm run dev || yarn run dev` for any css change in input.css

-2. Open `index.html` in your favourite browser
+3. Open `index.html` in your favourite browser

-3. Please make sure to format, and validate code before raising the PR
+4. Please make sure to format, and validate code before raising the PR

-4. Please make sure you have raised an issues before starting working on the code
+5. Please make sure you have raised an issues before starting working on the code

 ## Thank you!!